 It is very easy to breach privacy and confidentiality inadvertently even if pseudonyms are used.
 Even a description of an entire context of a situation can result in those involved being identifiable.
 Ensure that any descriptions of practice do not contain any identifiable information.

 Client notes must not be accessed for your portfolio or any of the documentation included in it.
-As a Registered Nurse you must abide by the Privacy Act (1993), so that information collected for client care is used only for that purpose, and not for inclusion in a portfolio.
+As a Registered Nurse you must abide by the Privacy Act (Office of the Privacy Commissioner,2020), so that information collected for client care is used only for that purpose, and not for inclusion in a portfolio.

 When including exemplars and written reflections as examples, ensure the focus of these is your practice and outcomes of your care, rather than on the client.
-Therefore, exemplars and written reflections can be provided without identifying clients or accessing any clinical records.
+Therefore, exemplars and written reflections can be provided without identifying clients or accessing any clinical records (NZNO,2016).